 I’ve had a lot of people ask me to talk to their kids about joining the military.
 I love giving my input and answering any questions they may have, which is why I decided to write a letter to any kid (or anyone) who is planning to join the military.

 This is directed towards younger people because I’ve noticed a vast difference between those who join the military straight out of high school, and those who join later after living/working in the civilian sector for a while.

 This is also written from a Christian perspective, which isn’t exactly the most common perspective to write from when talking about the military.
 Sure, pretty much everyone is a Christian when they’re getting shot at, but the military life isn’t always set up perfectly for Christians to thrive.

 Personally, I’m an airman, but I’m going to try to keep this as generic as possible, which is why I’ll use words like “servicemember,” or “military member.”
-So keep in mind that this applies to anyone planning to join the Air Force, Army, Coast Guard, Marine Corps, or Navy.
+So keep in mind, this applies to anyone planning to join the Air Force, Army, Coast Guard, Marine Corps, or Navy.

 Step 1: Basic Training

 Basic Training, also known as Boot Camp, Recruit Training, or Basic Combat Training… well, for the sake of brevity, we’re going to refer to it as Basic.
 Basic will be a “fun,” and interesting experience.

 I’m not going to go into great detail, because there are plenty of articles and videos about the specific training your branch will offer.
 I’ll just mention a few points that are usually left out of articles on Basic.